-- (c) FILING UNDER SEAL IF NOT AUTHORIZED BY A STATUTE, RULE, OR ORDER.
-If no statute, rule, or order authorizes a filing under seal, a motion for leave to file under seal: - (1) must include in the title "Motion for Leave to File Under Seal"; - (2) must describe the item proposed for sealing; - (3) must state the reason: - (A) filing the item is necessary, - (B) sealing the item is necessary, and - (C) partial sealing, redaction, or means other than sealing are unavailable or unsatisfactory; - (4) must propose a duration of the seal; - (5) must state the name, mailing address, email address, and telephone number of the person authorized to retrieve a sealed, tangible item; - (6) must include a legal memorandum supporting the seal; but - (7) must not include the item proposed for sealing.
+- (c)-SUPPORTING A MOTION TO SEAL.
+Within fourteen days after service or other delivery of a motion to seal, any party or non-party interested in establishing or maintaining the seal may file a memorandum supporting the seal.
+Within seven days after the memorandum, any party opposing the motion may respond to the memorandum.
+Neither the memorandum nor the response may exceed seven pages.
+FILING UNDER SEAL IF NOT AUTHORIZED BY A STATUTE, RULE, OR ORDER.
+If no statute, rule, or order authorizes a filing under seal, a motion for leave to file under seal: - (d) must include in the title "Motion for Leave to File Under Seal"; - (e) must describe the item proposed for sealing; - (f) must state the reason: - (g) filing the item is necessary, - (h) sealing the item is necessary, and

-An order permitting leave under this section must state the reason that a seal is required.

-- (d) FILING ANOTHER PERSON'S CONFIDENTIAL ITEM.
+- (i) partial sealing, redaction, or means other than sealing are unavailable or unsatisfactory; - (j) must propose a duration of the seal; - (k) must state the name, mailing address, email address, and telephone number of the person authorized to retrieve a sealed, tangible item; - (1) must include a legal memorandum supporting the seal; but - (m) must not include the item proposed for sealing. - (n)(b) An order permitting leave under this section must state the reason that a seal is required. - (e)(c) STAYING AN ORDER DENYING A MOTION TO SEAL FILING ANOTHER PERSON'S CONFIDENTIAL ITEM.
+An order denying a motion to seal is automatically stayed for fourteen days to permit a motion to reconsider, for review, to withdraw the item, or for other relief.
 To file an item that plausibly qualifies for sealing and that the filing person knows or reasonably should know another person considers confidential, the filing person must file instead of the item a placeholder only identifying the item and must notify the other person within seven days after filing the placeholder.
 Within fourteen days after receiving the notice, the other person or a party may move to seal the item.
 Absent a timely motion, the filing person must file the item within seven days after expiration of the fourteen days.
-If the item is part of a paper to which a response is permitted, the time within which to respond is extended until seven days after filing. - (e) SETTLEMENT AGREEMENT.
-Sealing of a settlement agreement is unavailable absent an extraordinary justification, such as preservation of national security, protection of a non-party, protection of a trade secret or other proprietary information, or protection of a minor or another especially vulnerable person. - (f) EXPIRATION.
-No seal under this rule extends beyond ninety days after a case is closed and all appeals exhausted.
+If the item is part of a paper to which a response is permitted, the time within which to respond is extended until seven days after filing. - (p) SETTLEMENT AGREEMENT.
+Sealing of a settlement agreement is unavailable absent an extraordinary justification, such as preservation of national security, protection of a non-party, protection of a trade secret or other proprietary information, or protection of a minor or another especially vulnerable person.